UM-LPM/GIANT/paper/paper.md

 # Statement of need

-Numerous frameworks exist for training intelligent agents using a variety of machine learning techniques and evaluation environments[@juliani2020MlAgents, @Song2020Arena, @towers2024gymnasium, @partlan2022EvolvingBehavior, @bellemare2013Ale, @wrona2023SoftwareAgentPlatforms].
+Numerous frameworks exist for training intelligent agents using a variety of machine learning techniques and evaluation environments[@juliani2020MlAgents;@Song2020Arena;@towers2024gymnasium;@partlan2022EvolvingBehavior;@bellemare2013Ale;@wrona2023SoftwareAgentPlatforms].
 However, fairly comparing these solutions remains a persistent challenge.
-Variations in human implementation, framework performance, and architectural design often introduce inconsistencies that hinder objective analysis [@carton204FairnesInML, Nguyen2019MLSurvey].
+Variations in human implementation, framework performance, and architectural design often introduce inconsistencies that hinder objective analysis [@carton204FairnesInML;@Nguyen2019MLSurvey].
 Moreover, when diverse AI controller types must be evaluated within a shared problem domain, most existing frameworks lack the flexibility to support such comparisons under unified conditions.

-The importance of robust benchmarking methodologies is well-documented in the literature, with calls for standardized experimental protocols to enhance reproducibility and fairness in optimization research [@bartz2020benchmarking, @latorre2020fairness].
+The importance of robust benchmarking methodologies is well-documented in the literature, with calls for standardized experimental protocols to enhance reproducibility and fairness in optimization research [@bartz2020benchmarking;@latorre2020fairness].
 To address these gaps, GIANT offers a modular, standardized platform for training and evaluation across a range of optimization methods.
 By ensuring consistent experimental conditions, GIANT enables reproducible, cross-method benchmarks tailored to the needs of AI researchers and developers.
 The platform supports deterministic execution with a fixed seed for repeatable experiments, while also allowing dynamic environments to test agent adaptability under varying conditions.

 # Architecture

-The conceptual design of the platform consists of three core components: the Machine Learning Framework, the Evaluation Environment, and the Web App Interface (Figure 1).
+The conceptual design of the platform consists of three core components: the Machine Learning Framework, the Evaluation Environment, and the Web App Interface (see \autoref{fig:platformArchitecture}).
 These components work together to provide a flexible and extensible platform for training and evaluating intelligent agents.

 The Machine Learning Framework includes a collection of optimization algorithms designed for single-agent or multi-agent systems.
 This framework provides the foundation for training agents using diverse machine learning techniques, ensuring adaptability across different problem domains.